chris282/Java-SoundSpectrum/README.md

 Functionallities TODO :
 - For a given windows path : Read every mp3 in a specified folder in a row
-- Change the camera position in order to improve scene display
+- Change the camera position in order to improve scene display (like in the picture "3D-Spectrum-of-Sound.jpg")
 - Apply a Logarithmic (or Square root) scale on data measures, in order to improve scene display

 Christophe Bordier, France